LawrenceDLockhart/vaadin-combo-app/README.md

-# My App
+# Combo App

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This project is a combination of the Vaadin frameworks, Flow and Hilla.
+It can be used for demo purposes.
+It contains views, components, and layouts and can be supplemented with additional examples.

 ## Running the application